OmniFocus entered its third release cycle with the release of OmniFocus 3 for iOS.

 Well, OmniFocus needs time more than money.
 Sure, it is an expensive app, but it also comes with its learning curve.

-While I personally enjoy the amount of options for meta-data, project management and customized perspectives, not everybody will devote a large time of their productivity time in setting up a single app.
+While I enjoy the number of options for meta-data, project management, and customized perspectives, not everybody will devote an ample time of their productivity time in setting up a single app.

 Thoughts on (Web) subscription pricing

-But, just in a 1:1 comparison, a $5 subscription for a very basic Web client missing almost all features which make OmniFocus strong, sounds off.
-Most other subscription applications cost $5 or less, usually including all their features and full fledged apps, not just a companion app which does not work on its own.
+However, just in a 1:1 comparison, a $5 subscription for a very basic Web client missing almost all features which make OmniFocus strong, sounds off.
+Most other subscription applications cost $5 or less, usually including all their features and full-fledged apps, not just a companion app which does not work on its own.
 If you go up and look at the $10 full bundle, it comes to the same pricing range of subscription apps like Adobe Photography or Office 365.

-All in all, I would say in the current basic state, the Web client would not be worth it for most people.
-I’d highly endorse it, when it becomes more full fledged, but the current pricing is not in lines with similar subscription applications.
+All in all, I would say in the current primitive state, the Web client would not be worth it for most people.
+I'd highly endorse it when it becomes more full-fledged, but the current pricing is not in lines with similar subscription applications.

-OmniFocus 3 is one of the go-to applications for powerful task management and a great update to its predecessor.
+OmniFocus 3 is one of the go-to applications for powerful task management and a significant update to its predecessor.

 While it is a complex application, mostly targeted at professionals, it manages to have a great balance of complexity with still being usable.

-The more advanced functionality like deferred tasks, pausing of projects and custom perspectives play great with even the largest databases and almost nobody will miss many important features.
+The more advanced functionality like deferred tasks, pausing of projects and custom perspectives play great with even the most massive databases, and almost nobody will miss many essential features.

 Since version 3, the iPad client could finally catch up with the Mac client.
 It is powerful and brings various new features.

-Keep in mind that this application definitely has its learning curve attached.
-The developers try to make it as customizable as possible, so you can scale it from any level from simple to over engineered.
-But, it still needs to be understood and configured, first.
+Keep in mind that this application has its learning curve attached.
+The developers try to make it as customizable as possible so that you can scale it from any level from simple to over-engineered.
+However, it still needs to be understood and configured, first.

 With its premium price tag it is maybe too expensive if you don’t need many of the advanced features, but more than worth it, if you do.

-There is a trial on each platform, so OmniFocus can be tested for 14 days for free.
+There is a trial on each platform so that OmniFocus can be tested for 14 days for free.